How to Build A Business Case For A Unified Marketing Data Management Practice

 The bottom line is that when marketing teams are given ownership of their jobs and see how vital their contributions are, everyone is more motivated to make every aspect of marketing work.
 From metadata consistency to experience data models, every marketing team members’ contributions to making them work matters.
 It’s up to marketing leaders to make their marketing data governance practice make sense in the context of each person’s role.
 When that happens, marketing data governance can achieve its potential in a marketing organization, delivering the many benefits defined in the next section.

-Benefits Of Adopting A Unified Marketing Data Governance Practice
+Benefits Of Adopting A Unified Marketing Data Management Practice

 When marketing teams see how much easier their jobs are and how much more they can get accomplished when experience data models, metadata, and workflows are stable, additional benefits are possible to achieve.
 They include the following: